dart-lang/site-www/src/security.md

 ## Supported versions

-We commit to publishing security updates for the version of Dart currently on the `stable` branch.
+We commit to publishing security updates for the version of Dart currently for the most recent [stable](https://dart.dev/get-dart#release-channels) Dart release branch.

 ## Expectations